Westchester's 2019 Memorial Day Events Guide

 Memorial Day weekend brings the opening of beaches, pools, and country clubs across the county, but it's important to remember why we have the day off in the first place — to show our veterans much deserved appreciation.
 Here's a few Memorial Day observations taking place around the county, so you can honor our veterans while enjoying the company of family and friends.

-Hastings-on-Hudson: On Sunday, May 27, a memorial parade will kick off at 2 p.m. at Reynolds Field, down Main Street to Warburton and Maple.
-Expect marching bands, firetrucks, classics cars, Marines, naval officers, and even a three-star admiral.
+Hastings-on-Hudson: On Sunday, May 26, a memorial parade will kick off at 2 p.m. at VFW Park.
+Details are sparse, but past years' events have included marching bands, firetrucks, classics cars, Marines, naval officers, and even a three-star admiral.
 Afterwards, a ceremony will be held at the local VFW.

-New Castle: Ceremonies begin at 10:30 a.m. at Victory Corners Monument, and a parade starts at 11 a.m. at Ridgewood Terrace at Bedford Road.
+New Castle: Ceremonies begin at 10:30 a.m. on Monday, May 27 at Victory Corners Monument, and a parade starts at 11 a.m. at the corner of 117 and Ridgewood Terrace.

 Pleasantville: The parade will begin at 10 a.m. at the Bedford Road School and head to Memorial Plaza for ceremonies at the World War II Monument.

-Valhalla: Valhalla’s parade begins at 9:30 a.m. on Westlake Drive and proceeds south on Columbus Avenue.
+Valhalla: Valhalla’s parade begins at 9:30 a.m. on Monday, May 27 starting from Westlake Drive and proceeds south on Columbus Avenue.
 A ceremony will begin at 10 a.m. at Village Green following the parade.
 Hot dogs, ice cream, and beverages will be served after the ceremony around 11:30 a.m. at the American Legion Post 1038.

-White Plains: The city parade runs from 10 a.m. until noon on Church Street in White Plains.
+White Plains: The city parade runs from 10 a.m. to 11 a.m.
+Monday, from Church Street to the Rural Cemetery on North Broadway.
 This will lead directly to a ceremony at Rural Cemetery's Soldiers and Sailors monument.
-This year's Grand Marshal Vietnam U.S. Army veteran Edward Dunphy.

-Yorktown Heights: Veterans of Foreign Wars, the American Legion, and the town will hold a Memorial Day service at 11 a.m. on Mondy at the Memorials at Town Hall.
-Then a parade, speeches and ceremony will follow at 11:15 a.m. at the Yorktown Community and Cultural Center.
+Yorktown Heights: Veterans of Foreign Wars, the American Legion, and the town will hold a Memorial Day service at 11 a.m. at the Memorials at Town Hall around Patriot Garden.
+Then a parade, speeches, and ceremony will follow at 11:15 a.m. at the John "Jack" DeVito Gazebo located at the Yorktown Community and Cultural Center.